 In 1986 the ship was brouhgt to the Netherlands.
 In eight years time the ship was completely renovated and re-rigged.
 The conversion was both inside and out.
 Inside the ship all cabins were modelled and of course the galley and common aereas were established.
 Next to that the exterior changed as well: the ship was re-rigged into a three masted barque.
 This means the first two masts (seen from the bow) are square rigged and the last mast is rigged for and aft.
 The biggest part of the renovation and refit was done in the Zouthaven in Amsterdam, the Netherlands.
 At this moment the homeport of the ship is Scheveningen, The Hague, The Netherlands.
 The ship can house 48 trainees and 16 crew.
 The EUROPA is an official Sail Training Vessel.
-Being such a ship you will be mustered as a trainee and joining in the activities on deck and getting instructions from the crew is a real part of the experience on board.
+Being such a type of ship you will be mustered as a trainee and joining in the activities on deck.
+Geting instructions from the crew on how the sail EUROPA is a real part of the experience on board.
 This way not only holiday seekers populate the ship but also students of the Maritime schools join the ship.

 March 24th 2010, Ushuaia, Argentina.
 A new figurehead now adorns Europa.
 Made By Lynx Guimand and installed in March 2010, it replaces her previous one damaged by an iceberg while sailing in Antartica.
 The former figure head was made by Mrs. Annemarie Visser and originally installed during the build of the EUROPA into a Tall Ship in the 1980's.
 Both figure heads were based on the story of EUROPA in the Greek mythology.